Alpha-Serpentis-Developments/Project-Mimic/optional-docs/docs/optional/vaulttoken.md

 The smart contract is split into two parts - ```VaultComponents``` and ```VaultToken``` - due to gas constraints.

+The OpenZeppelin libraries used are of version `4.0.0`

 ## VaultComponents

 ### Inherits